 - Worksheets, self-assessments, and templates carefully chosen for your particular situation and approach to the world

 - I sift through the overwhelming abundance of resources available online and offer you just the ones that will help you make your vision a reality.
 Think of me as your personal curation machine.

 - Send me drafts of your template cover letter, resume and LinkedIn profile and I'll put on my professor hat and mark them up to the extreme!

 What You'll Gain

 - Clarity - and the amazing sense of direction and purpose that come with it

 - A tactical, strategic plan for both short-term and long-term progress toward your goals

-- Detailed feedback to land at a kick-butt set of application materials (resume, cover letter template, LinkedIn profile)
+- If desired, a kick-butt set of application materials (resume, cover letter template, LinkedIn profile)